morbidflames/liver_cirrhosis_pred/README.md

-# Liver Cirrhosis Prediction Project
+# Liver Cirrhosis Prediction Using ML models

 This project performs an end-to-end analysis to predict liver cirrhosis using machine learning techniques.
 The notebook covers everything from dataset analysis and preprocessing to model training, evaluation, and visualization.